guidoschmidt/hicetnunc.wiki.backup/How-to-resell-🏪.md

 ***

-How do I get notifications for my sales?
+### How can I track what I've sold?

 You can use the (hictory.xyz)[hictory.xyz] community tool made by LeithBA

+### How can I get notifications for when I sell something?

+You can use the telegram bot notification.